Remove Phthalates From Your Polymers

 Air oven aging results indicate that PLASTHALL PR-LCOA has the best volatility characteristics with PLASTHALL PR-A610 performing better than all the other offerings.

-PLASTHALL® PR-A610 is an excellent 100% bio- based phthalate replacement.
-PR-A610 can replace DEHP at equal levels offering comparable performance with the benefit of improved volatility resistance.
+PLASTHALL® PR-A610 is certified by the USDA to be a 100% bio-based, and is an excellent phthalate replacement.
+PR-A610 can replace DEHP and DINP at equal levels offering comparable performance with the benefit of improved volatility resistance.
+PR-A610 is also 100% biodegradable under ASTM D6400 Standard Specification for Compostable Plastics, EN13432 Requirements for packaging recoverable through composting and biodegradation, and ISO 17088 Specification for compostable plastics.

 Click here to view the PLASTHALL PR-A610 Product Information Sheet and request a sample.